 Extra Word Characters).

-If the option "disable obsolete plugins" is enabled, then plugins that were released on Plugin Manager will be checked against the plugins you have installed, for those with a maximum jEdit version that is lower than the one you are running.
-Plugins are marked with a maximum version when they are found to be broken or somehow incompatible with a given jEdit release.
+If the optionis checked, then plugins that were released on Plugin Manager will be checked against the plugins you have installed, for those with a maximum jEdit version that is lower than the one you are running.
+Plugins are marked with a maximum jEdit version when they are found to be broken or somehow incompatible with a given jEdit release.
 Until an update is made available for such a plugin on Plugin Manager, these plugins are automatically unloaded and marked unsupported.
+This should improve the stability of jEdit.

-If you re-enable a plugin that was disabled this way, it will remain loaded until the next time the plugin list checked - whenever the user selects the Update or Install tab from Plugin Manager.
-If you un-check this option, then obsolete plugins will not be automatically disabled in this way.
+If you re-enable a plugin that was disabled this way, it will remain loaded until the next time the plugin list is checked - whenever the user selects theor tab from Plugin Manager.
+If you un-check this option, then plugins will not be automatically disabled in this way.

 Theoption pane lets you specify HTTP and SOCKS proxy servers to use when jEdit makes network connections, for example when downloading plugins.